Motherhood Myth & Memior

 Access all course materials, writing prompts, and resources at your own rhythm.

-Interactive Live Cohort, plus 1:1 coaching, personalized feedback on your memoir draft, and tailored support.
+Interactive Live Cohort, plus 1:1 dreamwork sessions, personal feedback on your memoir draft and support in the writing process, shamanic journeys, and tailored support.

 Are You Ready to Thread Your Sacred Story?